Why study Primary Education with Qualified Teacher Status (QTS) at Liverpool John Moores University?

 About your course

-This course is closed for 2021 applications.
 The BA in Primary Education with Qualified Teacher Status (QTS) qualifies you to teach children aged 5-11

 You can read the full report on Ofsted's website